 Despite pandemic-related delays experienced during 2021, Padua’s new Performing Arts Centre (PAC) is nearing completion and is expected to be ready for occupancy in term two of 2022.

 The PAC is a contemporary multipurpose space that will not only benefit our dynamic Performing Arts Department but also the wider local community.
 Comprised of three ‘cubes’ for music, dance and drama teaching, and learning studios, the 2,500sqm facility includes a magnificent, double-volume theatre with seating for over 350 patrons, and outdoor performance spaces along the eastern deck and bleachers facing the oval.

-The Whyte Senior Learning Centre was constructed to accommodate the Year 10-12 Senior Program after the College was restructured in 2019.
-Our Year 10 students now have the opportunity to complete a three-year VCE or three-year VCAL Program, with far more options to accelerate learning in their area of interest.
+The Whyte Senior Learning Centre constituted the first stage of the original Masterplan, which was constructed to accommodate a new Year 10-12 Senior Program at the College to offer increased curriculum offerings.
+The College restructured its campuses in 2019 to enable Year 10 students the opportunity to complete a three-year VCE or three-year VCAL Program, with far more options to accelerate learning in their areas of interest.